awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 **Note**
 If data points are missing soon after you create an alarm, and the metric was being reported to CloudWatch before you created the alarm, CloudWatch retrieves the most recent data points from before the alarm was created when evaluating the alarm\.

+## Alarm actions<a name="alarms-and-actions"></a>

+You can specify what actions an alarm takes when it changes state between the OK, ALARM, and INSUFFICIENT\_DATA states\.
+The most common type of alarm action is to notify one or more people by sending a message to an Amazon Simple Notification Service topic\.
+For more information about Amazon SNS, see [ What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)\.

+Alarms based on EC2 metrics can also perform EC2 actions, such as stopping, terminating, rebooting, or recovering an EC2 instance\.
+For more information, see [Create Alarms to Stop, Terminate, Reboot, or Recover an EC2 Instance](UsingAlarmActions.md)\.

+Alarms can also perform actions to scale an Auto Scaling group\.
+For more information, see [ Step and simple scaling policies for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html)\.

+Alarms actions can also create OpsItems in Systems Manager Ops Center\.
+For more information, see [ Configuring CloudWatch to create OpsItems from alarms](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter-create-OpsItems-from-CloudWatch-Alarms.html)\.

 ## Configuring How CloudWatch Alarms Treat Missing Data<a name="alarms-and-missing-data"></a>